 We get it: No matter how it compares to its competitors, a $395 annual fee seems steep.

 But that annual fee is a mirage.
 So long as you plan to spend $300 on some combination of flights, hotels, and rental cars each year, the annual fee is more like $95.
-Add in the 10,000-mile anniversary bonus you get when you renew for your second year of card membership, and you can get $400 of value for a card that only costs $395.
-When you add in all the other benefits it provides, we think its a no brainer – even if you only travel a handful of times each year.
+Add in the 10,000-mile anniversary bonus you get when you renew for another year of card membership, and you can get $400 of value for a card that only costs $395.
+When you add in all the other benefits it provides, we think it's a no-brainer – even if you only travel a handful of times each year.

 But remember, credit cards are serious business.
-If you can't meet the $4,000 spending requirement in the first three months to earn the big bonus, you shouldn't try.
-Racking up debt with a high-interest rate will never be worth the travel rewards you can potentially earn.
+If you don't yet have the card and you can't meet the $4,000 spending requirement in the first three months to earn the big bonus, you shouldn't try.
+Racking up debt with a high interest rate will never be worth the travel rewards you can potentially earn.

 But if you can meet this spending requirement responsibly, this card is worth a serious look if more travel is your goal.